SRF Capabilities

 Material Studies

-A wide range of materials studies tools are used, including scanning electron microscopy (SEM) with energy-dispersive X-ray spectroscopy (EDS) and electron backscatter diffraction (EBSD) capabilities, physical property measurement system (PPMS), Instron tensile testing, Keyence laser confocal microscopy, and surface topological replicas.
+A wide range of materials studies tools are used, including Time-of-Flight Secondary Ion Mass Spectrometry (ToFSIMS), X-ray Photoelectron Spectroscopy, Ultraviolet Photoelectron Spectroscopy (UPS), Auger Electron Spectroscopy (AES), Scanning Electron Microscopy (SEM) with Energy-Dispersive X-ray Spectroscopy (EDS) and Electron Backscatter Diffraction (EBSD) capabilities, Focused Ion Beam (FIB), Physical Property Measurement System (PPMS), Instron tensile testing, Keyence Confocal Laser Scanning Microscopy (CLSM), and surface topological replicas.
 Chemical treatment of samples is also a critical capability.